SAP/jenkins-library/documentation/docs/configuration.md

 ## Sending log data to the SAP Alert Notification service for SAP BTP

-The SAP Alert Notification service for SAP BTP (ANS) allows users to define certain delivery channels, for example, e-mail or triggering of HTTP requests, to receive notifications from pipeline events.
-If the ANS service key is properly configured in "Piper", any Piper golang step will send log data to the ANS backend.
+The SAP Alert Notification service for SAP BTP allows users to define certain delivery channels, for example, e-mail or triggering of HTTP requests, to receive notifications from pipeline events.
+If the alert notification service service-key is properly configured in "Piper", any "Piper" step implemented in golang will send log data to the alert notification service backend.

-The ANS event properties are defined depending on the log entry content as
+The SAP Alert Notification service event properties are defined depending on the log entry content as follows:
-follows:

 - `eventType`: the type of event type (defaults to 'Piper', but can be overwritten with the event template)